 These are the types of things that people like.

-There's much more on this in my new book - SEO in the Gemini Era: The Story of How AI Changed Google Search.
+There's much more on this in my book - SEO in the Gemini Era: The Story of How AI Changed Google Search.

 This is part 3 of my series working to understand more about the attributes in the recently discovered Google API files.
 Here's the first two posts of this series if you haven't read them yet: